Wizard-Of-Chaos/Wizard-of-Chaos.github.io/_posts/2023-9-7-obstacle-avoidance.md

 }
 ```

+In this case it's the btClosestNotMeConvexResultCallback, which is exactly what it says on the tin -- it throws a convex shape down the line I give it, and assuming it hits something that isn't "me" (in this case, the starting object) it'll return whatever it hit so I can look at it further.

 We're going to be running these functions several times a second, so we don't want to use the actual collision object we have for the rigid body -- we want to save that for *actual* questions.
 In this case, all we need is a rough approximation of what's in front of us, and we can get that with a sphere.
 The way to determine if something hits a sphere is incredibly easy -- just check if you're within the radius of the sphere -- so we use that for speed reasons.

 We throw our virtual sphere down the line we've specified with "from" and "to" and see if there's something in the way.
 If there is, congrats!
 You're about to become the proud owner of a car accident.
 The question then becomes, how do we avoid the object?

 ## Avoidance

 We now know that we're about to hit something, and the question becomes what do we do to get out of the way.
 This actually gave me some mental trouble trying to define it.
 You need some way to define the *edge* of the object in question, and to do it quickly without a lot of checks.
 In this case, I'm going to want an [axis-aligned bounding box](https://en.wikipedia.org/wiki/Bounding_volume).

+If you're not aware of what one of these things is, let me put it this way: I'm six feet tall, a bit under two feet wide and about a half foot thick.
+My personal bounding box if I'm standing upright is a rectangular prism that has those dimensions.
+If I reach out my arms in front of me, however, my bounding box changes: I'm now about six feet tall, a bit under two feet wide, and about three or four feet thick.
+The box then changes for those dimensions.
+The wikipedia article has a great picture if you're having trouble visualizing this.

 This is a very simple method to determine just where the edges of the object even are in a very rough sense, and is typically used for broad-phase collision checks (where you determine if objects are even close to one another before getting down to more serious collision checks).
 Once again, Bullet3 comes with a method built-in to get me this thing.

 ![alt text](https://raw.githubusercontent.com/Wizard-Of-Chaos/Wizard-of-Chaos.github.io/main/imgs/getaabb.png "Thank god I don't have to write this crap myself.")